sededu/sededu/.jose/paper.md

 Research and education integration is a core strategy in the U.S.A.
 National Science Foundation program design [@nsf_merit_2002], so grant writers frequently develop active learning strategies as part of their broader research impacts.
 When developed, these active learning materials are often ineffectively disseminated, and so they are underutilized.
-SedEdu offers a framework to organize these activities in one place, thereby increasing availability and utilization of externally-funded active learning materials.
+SedEdu offers a framework and development workflow, which organizes these activities in one place, thereby increasing availability and utilization of externally-funded active learning materials.

-SedEdu provides an active learning tool which can be readily integrated into classrooms.
+SedEdu provides active learning tools which can be readily integrated into classrooms.
 SedEdu is great for educators because it provides high-quality active learning materials to the educators to easily bring into their classrooms, and provides an alternative non-traditional method for educators working under universal design for instruction principles [@scott_universal_2003].
 SedEdu is great for researchers because it provides a tractable pathway for broader research impacts, and developing activities for computer-based active learning takes advantage of existing knowledge and skills they are likely to already have.